Come and gone

 On December 23, 2003, 37 years after his death, Bruce was granted a posthumous pardon for his [1964 New York] obscenity conviction by New York Governor George Pataki, following a petition filed by Ronald Collins and David Skover with Robert Corn-Revere as counsel, the petition having been signed by several stars such as Robin Williams.
 It was the first posthumous pardon in the state's history.
 Pataki claimed his act was "a declaration of New York's commitment to upholding the First Amendment."

 As KPFA’s Production Director, I had these recordings in my care.
-When tape-hungry volunteers started raiding the archives, I took them into protective custody, where they have remained to this very day.
+When tape-hungry volunteers started raiding the archives, I took them into protective custody, where they have remained to this very day (it's the stack in the photo above).
 Now they belong to the world.

 "Lenny Bruce Jazz Workshop Performance 4 Oct 61 Exb B (Def.) in S. F. Municipal Court, Dept. 11, 3 8 62 18’"